mikejac/node-red-contrib-google-smarthome/README.md

   `Scan Type`: The service discovery method to use.
 Must match what is set in the *Actions on Google* project.

-  `Discovery Port`: A port number to use for UDP or MDNS service discovery.
+  `Discovery Port`: A port number to use for UDP or mDNS service discovery.

   `HTTP Port`: A port number to use for the connection from your smart speaker to Node-RED.
 If empty, it will use the
                same port as Node-RED.
 If you are using Node-RED's built-in HTTPS encryption or have a httpAdminRoot set,